 - Athletes and coaches will be housed in the Days Inn Hershey booked by Special Olympics PA.

 - Who we house:

-- Athletes/partners
+- Athletes/Unified Partners

-- o Coaches
+- Coaches

-- o Bus driver
+- Bus driver

-- 1:1 allowable if the athlete has an IEP stating the athlete must have a 1:1 during the school day.
+- o 1:1 allowable if the athlete has an IEP stating the athlete must have a 1:1 during the school day.

+- o All adults in housing with students MUST have 2 clearances completed and provided to SOPA prior to March 26th.

+- PA State Police Background Check

+- PA Child Neglect/Abuse Registry Check

-- $\circ$ We do not house parents or guardians.
+- We do not house parents or quardians.